hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 Initializing provider plugins...
 - Checking for available provider plugins...
-- Downloading plugin for provider "google" (terraform-providers/google) 2.10.0...
+- Downloading plugin for provider "google" (hashicorp/google) 3.5.0...

-The following providers do not have any version constraints in configuration, so the latest version was installed.

-To prevent automatic upgrades to new major versions that may contain breaking changes, it is recommended to add version = "..." constraints to the corresponding provider blocks in configuration, with the constraint strings suggested below.

-* provider.google: version = "~> 2.10"

 Terraform has been successfully initialized!